Postmark logo

 Which is more popular, Postmark or Sparkpost?

-On the Knock platform, Postmark handled 25M–100M messages from March 24th to June 22nd compared to <1M for Sparkpost.
-Postmark is currently trending upward in adoption, while Sparkpost is seeing declining volume.
+On the Knock platform, Postmark handled 25M–100M messages from April 13th to July 12th compared to <1M for Sparkpost.
+Postmark is currently seeing declining volume, while Sparkpost is trending upward.

 Can I use both Postmark and Sparkpost together?